-During 2015, Messrs.
+During 2016, Messrs.
 Clarke and McMullen each received a housing and travel allowance of \$5,000 per month for travel to and from Rochester, New York.
 Any expenses for other business-related travel are separately reimbursed.
 Additionally, we provided Messrs.
-Clarke and McMullen with gross-up payments for the income and employment taxes associated with the allowances paid to them in 2015.
-Mr. Cullimore received a monthly car allowance of \$1,239 (CHF 1,191) and had use, for business purposes, of cars from a pool maintained by the Company during the first half of 2015.
-As of July 2015, Mr. Cullimore received only a monthly car allowance of \$1,352 (CHF 1,300), which is paid directly to him as a monthly lump sum subject to tax.
+Clarke and McMullen with gross-up payments for the income and employment taxes associated with the allowances paid to them in 2016.
+Mr. Cullimore received a monthly car allowance of \$1,320 (CHF 1,300), which is paid directly to him as a monthly lump sum subject to tax.
 We also provided disability and life insurance benefits to Mr. Cullimore, for which we paid the premiums.
-(The Swiss francs were converted to U.S. dollars using a 2015 average exchange rate of 1.040190).
-During 2015, Mr. Mahe received a housing allowance of \$82,998 (SGD 114,000) and company car allowance of \$43,683 (SGD 60,000) in accordance with local Singapore practice.
-(The Singapore dollars were converted to U.S. dollars using a 2015 average exchange rate of 0.72805).
-We also provided disability and life insurance benefits to Mr. Mahe, for which we paid the premiums.
+(The Swiss francs were converted to U.S. dollars using a 2016 average exchange rate of 1.01563).
+During 2016, Mr. Mahe received a housing allowance of \$82,620 (SGD 114,000) and company car allowance of \$43,484 (SGD 60,000) in accordance with local Singapore practice.
+(The Singapore dollars were converted to U.S. dollars using a 2016 average exchange rate of 0.72474).
+We also provided disability and life insurance benefits to Mr. Mahe, for which we paid the premiums, and an executive physical benefit, for which we paid the cost.

-The value of these perguisites is included in the "All Other Compensation" column of the "Summary Compensation Table" on page 30.
+The value of these perquisites is included in the "All Other Compensation" column of the "Summary Compensation Table" on page 28.